-ARTICLE 22 TOOLS & EQUIPMENT
+ARTICLE 23 TOOLS & EQUIPMENT

-The Company agrees to continue to furnish the tools and specialty equipment that is currently supplied for the safe and efficient performance of the employee’s duties.
-The employee agrees to be held accountable for assigned tools and specialty equipment and liable for replacement of those tools or equipment if damaged or lost.
-The cost for any power and specialty tools lost or damaged due to the employee’s negligence, except for normal wear, will be repaid to the Company and if permissible by state statute, will be deducted from the employee’s paycheck upon execution of a wage deduction authorization.
-The Company agrees to replace basic hand tools edamaged during the performance of the employee’s duties under the Agreement.
-The employees are required to have a tool list to include the following: multi screw driver or variety of screwdrivers, nut driver set, channel locks, pliers (standard needle nosed), three (3) crescent wrenches (small, medium, large), razor knife, tape measure, wire cutters, wire strippers, cap light or flashflight, wonder bar-pry bar cat’s paw, one (1) hammer, wood chisel set, caulking gun and saws (wood hack etc).
+The Company shall furnish all tools and specialty equipment required for the safe and efficient performance of the employee’s duties in accordance with applicable OSHA standards.
+Damage to or loss of Company supplied tools caused by misuse, negligence or carelessness of an employee shall be grounds for discipline..
+The Company agrees to replace any Employee provided tools damaged or lost during the performance of the employee’s duties under the Agreement.
+The employees are required to have a tool list to include the following: multi screw driver or variety of screwdrivers, nut driver set, channel locks, pliers (standard needle nosed), three (3) crescent wrenches (small, medium, large), razor knife, tape measure, wire cutters, wire strippers, cap light or flashflight, wonder bar-pry bar cat’s paw, one (1) hammer, wood chisel set, caulking gun and saws (wood hack etc).The Company shall not require employees to provide or furnish any other tools.

+The boot allowance will be increased to $100 per year.
+A description of the type of boot required is contained in the Employee Dress/Uniform Policy.

-ARTICLE 23 TERMS OF AGREEMENT
+ARTICLE 24 TERM OF AGREEMENT

-(a) This Agreement shall be in effect from the date of execution by both parties and until Midnight on December 31, 2015, and shall be automatically renewed unless terminated, changed, or opened pursuant to the following conditions:
+(a) This Agreement shall be in effect from 12:01 AM the date of execution by both parties until Midnight on December 31, 2018, and shall be automatically renewed unless terminated, changed, or opened pursuant to the following conditions:

 1. If either party elects to terminate, such party shall, on a date not less than sixty (60) days, nor more than ninety (90) days prior to the expiration date of the Agreement, give written notice to the other party of intention to terminate as of the expiration date of the Agreement.